zoeisabellafung/SnailProject/README.md

 1. Download the required packages, located at the top of the script (install.packages(" "))
 2. Enter the file name of your .csv sheet with values collected during calibration under "tris" (tris <- "your_file_name.csv")
 3. Enter the file name of your .csv sheet with values collected in the field under "raw" (raw <- "your_file_name_.csv")
-4. Name the file that the script will automatically add to your working directory after calibrating the values you collected in the field under "filename" (filename <- "your_file_name").
+4. Name the file that the script will automatically add to your working directory after calibrating the values you collected in the field under "filename" (filename <- "your_file_name")

-*Note: do not add ".csv" to the entry under "filename"; it will be automatically added by the script.*
+*Note: do not add ".csv" to the entry under "filename"; it will be automatically added by the script*
 5. Run the script!
 The generated file will contain calibrated pH values and temperature values, and the corresponding date/time for each measurement

 ## Metadata